influxdata/docs-v2/content/v2.0/reference/release-notes/influxdb-cloud.md

 - Update [pricing vectors](/influxdb/v2.0/account-management/pricing-plans/#pricing-vect) to determine pricing by the total data out and query count.

-- Add [Microsoft Azure support](/influxdb/v2.0/reference/urls/#microsoft-azure) for two regions.
+- Add [Microsoft Azure support](/influxdb/v2.0/reference/urls/#microsoft-azure) for the `eastus` and `westeurope` regions.
 Each region has a unique InfluxDB Cloud URL and API endpoint.

 ## 2019-09-10 _Monitoring & Alerts_